Is A Microchip Cat ID Enough To Find Your Lost Cat?

-- What are the uses and possible benefits of microchips for cats?
+- What are the pros of microchips for cats?

-- What are the limitations of the microchip cat ID?
+- What are the cons of the microchip cat ID?

 - What are GPS tracking devices for cats?

-- Microchip vs GPS tracker: which is best for my fluffy friend?
+- Microchip cat implant vs GPS tracker: Which is best for my cat?

 - Can a GPS tracker help me find my lost cat?